Neuro-Foundation/IoTBridgeMqtt/README.md

 The code is written using .NET Standard, and compiled to a .NET Core console application that can be run on most operating systems.
 Basic configuration is performed using the console interface during the first execution, and persisted.
+You can also provide the corresponding configuration using environment variables, making it possible to run the bridge as a container.